Leptospira interrogans: Molecular pathogenesis

 The loa22 gene has been classified as a virulence factor.

 LipL32 is the most abundant protein in L. interrogans.
 Although LipL32 binds to a number of extracellular matrix components in test tube experiments, there is doubt regarding where this protein is located.
 One study suggests that it is a subsurface membrane lipoprotein on the inner leaflet of the outer membrane.
 Some outer membrane proteins, such as OmpL1, aid in the infection process of L. interrogans by allowing adherence to host cells's surface molecules.

 As L. interrogans is an obligate aerobe, reactive oxygen species (ROS) must be avoided during metabolism.
 The perRA and perRB genes encode peroxide responsive regulators, and these regulators promote host adaptation as they contain approximately 17 genes which aid in signaling.
 L. interrogans also has a rather complex chemotaxis system compared to other pathogenic microbes, contributing to its effectiveness as a pathogen.
 Virulence is also related to the leptospiral LPS, which is known to uniquely activate macrophages in response to infection.

 The bacterial chaperone ClpB is a major driver in the overall virulence of L. interrogans, as it aids in survival inside the host, the control of stress responses, and the unique role of protein disaggregation.

+High-Temperature Protein G (HtpG) has been identified as an additional virulence factor in L. interrogans.
+HtpG is a molecular Chaperone homologous to bacterial Hsp90 and is highly conserved in Leptospira species, including L. interrogans and L. borgpetersenii.
+Mutations lacking htpG were shown to be completely non-virulent in animal infection models, with infected hamsters showing 100% survival even at high bacterial doses, while other mutants showing full virulence.
+The htpG mutant exhibited normal growth and resistance to heat, oxidative, and osmmotic stress, implying that htpG is specifically required for infection rather than stress tolerance.
+HtpG assists shape stability of other virulent proteins, or facilitates pathogen transmissions among hosts.
+Due to its conservation among Leptospira species, htpG has been identified as a key molecular virulence factor and a potential target for vaccine or therapeutic use.